-Naturally, the Z5 has Nikon’s two-year-old Z mount, which has a much wider mouth than the older F-mount and therefore has greater scope for fast lens development.
+Naturally, the Z5 has Nikon’s relatively new Z mount, which was launched with the Z6 and Z7 in November 2018.
+This mount has a much wider mouth than the older F-mount and therefore has greater scope for fast lens development.

-Despite its small size, Nikon has included mic and headphone ports on the Z5, and there’s an HDMI connection that is thought to provide a clean feed.
+Despite its entry-level billing, Nikon has included mic and headphone ports on the Z5, and there’s an HDMI connection that is thought to provide a clean feed.